00009407/ToDoApp/README.md

 # ToDoApp web application

 ##### Description
-This web application allows users to add, edit, delete notes.
+This web application allows users to add, delete tasks.

 ##### How to run app locally
 1.Download or clone the application code